Paul D. Maley’s WEB PAGES

 On March 26, 2016 the Japanese Hitomi (ASTRO-H) X-ray satellite suffered a failure.
 I was the first to get detailed video documenting two large pieces rotating ‘out of control’ which signaled the complete failure of the $270 Million mission.
 In the photo below note the series of equally spaced flashes in the upper left quadrant.

-A flashing piece of the Hitomi spacecraft passes through Orion on March 29, 2016 after experiencing a catastrophic event.
+A flashing piece of the Hitomi spacecraft (upper left to lower right) passes through Orion on March 29, 2016 after experiencing a catastrophic event.
 P. Maley photo.

 On the Science Channel (2018)

-On the personal side, I have enjoyed climbing and photographing active volcanoes (Hawaii, Aeolian Islands, Costa Rica, Russia, Indonesia, Papua New Guinea, New Zealand, Mexico, USA, Guatemala, Sicily, Peru, Japan).
+On the personal side, I have enjoyed climbing and photographing active volcanoes in Hawaii, Aeolian Islands, Costa Rica, Russia, Indonesia, Papua New Guinea, New Zealand, Mexico, mainland USA, Guatemala, Montserrat, Sicily, Peru, and Japan.
 I have raised basset hounds and participated in automobile rallies.
 While many of my endeavors have been successful, others have not.
 I have had a frustrating and unproductive comet hunting project begun in 1973 enhanced with the purchase of 25 x 150 Fujinon binoculars in Japan in 1980.
 It is a life-long goal to discover a comet.